-Our research and development expenses were \$412,901 and \$444,368 for the three months ended March 31, 2011 and 2010, respectively.
 Our research and development expenses can be divided into (i) clinical research and development, and (ii) preclinical research and development activities.
 Clinical research and development costs consist of clinical trials, manufacturing services, regulatory activities and related personnel costs, and other costs such as rent, utilities, depreciation and stock-based compensation.
 Preclinical research and development costs consist of our research activities, preclinical studies, related personnel costs and laboratory supplies, and other costs such as rent, utilities, depreciation and stock-based compensation.
 While we are currently focused on advancing each of our product development programs, our future research and development expenses will depend on the clinical success of each product candidate, as well as ongoing assessments of each product candidate's commercial potential.
 In addition, we cannot forecast with any degree of certainty which product candidates may be subject to future collaborations, when such arrangements will be secured, if at all, and to what degree such arrangements would affect our development plans and capital requirements.
+We plan to increase our research and development expenses for the foreseeable future as we seek to advance the development of our SMaRT Replacement Therapy and MU1140-S product candidates, and to further advance our earlier stage research and development projects, such as LPT3-04, our potential weight loss product, and PCMAT, our biomarker discovery platform.

 We expect our research and development expenses to increase in the future as we continue the advancement of our clinical trials and preclinical product development programs.
 The lengthy process of completing clinical trials and seeking regulatory approval for our product candidates requires expenditure of substantial resources.
-Any failure or delay in completing clinical trials, or in obtaining regulatory approvals, could cause a delay in generating product revenues and cause our research and development expenses to increase and, in turn, have a material adverse effect on our operations.
+Any failure or delay in completing clinical trials, or in obtaining regulatory approvals, could cause a delay in ultimately being able to generate product revenues and cause our research and development expenses to increase and, in turn, have a material adverse effect on our operations.
 Our current product development candidates are not expected to be commercially available before the end of 2011.